awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 ### Modifying your target schema<a name="CHAP_Converting.DW.Manual.Target"></a>

 For some items, it might be easier to apply the converted schema to your target database, and then add equivalent schema items manually to your target database for the items that couldn't be converted automatically\.
 You can write all of the schema that can be converted automatically to your target database by applying the schema\.
-For more information, see [Saving and applying your converted schema in the AWS SCT](#CHAP_Converting.DW.SaveAndApply)\.
+For more information, see [Saving and applying your converted schema in AWS SCT](#CHAP_Converting.DW.SaveAndApply)\.

 The schema that are written to your target database don't contain the items that can't be converted automatically\.
 After applying the schema to your target database, you can then manually create schema in your target database that are equivalent to those in the source database\.
 The action items in the database migration assessment report contain suggestions for how to create the equivalent schema\.